utcs356/sp25/_pages/3_improved_router.md

 ### Part 0: Setup
 Like Assignment 2, we will use the `cs356-p4` profile in this assignment.
-To get a skeleton code, clone the [git repository](https://github.com/utcs356/assignment3.git) and make your own private repository as in A1. (refer to A1 setup) Make sure to copy the provided `.gitignore` to your private repository as well as other files.
+To get the skeleton code, clone the [git repository](https://github.com/utcs356/assignment3.git) and create a private repository as in A1.
+(Refer to A1 setup.)
+Make sure to copy the provided `.gitignore` to your private repository and other files.
-The task is implementing features on the Layer-3 router incrementally.
+The task is to implement features on the Layer-3 router incrementally.
 #### Important Note
 * You should execute `$ bash setup.sh` upon every `$ git clone` to automate updating your change in the `src` directory to the `labs` directory.
-Otherwise, you have to copy and paste your code every time you make changes.
+Otherwise, you must copy and paste your code whenever you make changes.
-* Do NOT modify the provided skeleton code other than the commented as `PARTn_TODO`.
-In this assignment, there is a lot of skeleton code doing tedious work on your behalf, so you can focus on the core logic.
-You may read comments to understand the skeleton code.
+* Do NOT modify the provided skeleton code other than the commented as `PARTn_TODO` (e.g., `PART1_TODO`).
+In this assignment, a lot of skeleton code is doing tedious work on your behalf so you can focus on the core logic.
+You can just read the comments to understand the skeleton code.
 * Part 3 topology has six routers, so use tmux on your choice of terminal instead of XTerm terminal.
 Other than splitting a window to panes, you can create a new tmux window within a session by typing `Ctrl+b c` and navigate the windows using `Ctrl+b p` and `Ctrl_b n`.
 (Don't forget to pause after Ctrl+b) Please refer to [here](https://tmuxcheatsheet.com/) for more details on how to use `tmux`.

 ### Part 1: ICMP